PiStefania/mlinspect/features/explainability/docs/DAG_REPRESENTATION.md

   - `Explainer` with `model_parts` and `predict_parts`

 ## Implementation
 The explainability methods have been patched using the `gorilla` package.
-Dag nodes are created for each patched method and the results can be viewed under `results` module.
+Dag nodes are created for each patched method and the results can be viewed under each respective module.

 ## Example
 An example of how to use the DAG representation is shown below: